- Symptoms & Signs

 When should you see your doctor for atrial fibrillation?

-Atrial fibrillation is a health condition that should be evaluated and diagnosed by a doctor.
-A treatment plan should discussed by a doctor or other health care professional with the patient.
+Atrial fibrillation is a health condition that a doctor should evaluate and diagnose.
+A patient should discuss his or her treatment plan with a doctor or other health care professional.

 Health Solutions From Our Sponsors